 Maintenance and Upgrades

-To ensure that the software receives the required attention after the development and performs as needed, an SLA for software development can provide the details of the schedule for regular maintenance activities, including when and how they will be performed.
+To ensure that the software receives the required attention after the development and performs as needed, a contract can provide the details of the schedule for regular maintenance activities, including when and how they will be performed.
 The same is with upgrades.
 The parties can outline the process for implementing service upgrades and any impact these might have on the levels of service.

 Security and Confidentiality

-A comprehensive SLA in software development outlines robust security measures, including encryption and access controls, to safeguard data and services.
+A service agreement outlines robust security measures, including encryption and access controls, to safeguard data and services.
 This contract also highlights that both parties commit to strict confidentiality of sensitive information, adhering to industry standards and regulations.

 Disaster Recovery and Business Continuity

-The next section in the SLA outlines actionable scenarios for an organization in case of disruptions.
+The next section in a service agreement outlines actionable scenarios for an organization in case of disruptions.
 Backup procedures and recovery time objectives can be taken into account here as they usually are the main part of disaster recovery plans.
-This part of the contract also focuses on ensuring business continuity and aims at elaborating ways for maintaining critical functions in the event of a disruption.
+This part of a contract also focuses on ensuring business continuity and aims at elaborating ways for maintaining critical functions in the event of a disruption.
 It covers procedures for protecting assets, personnel, and resources, enabling a quick recovery and minimal downtime.

 Termination and Exit Strategy